pramalin/quarkus-raspberry-pi/index.md

  - 6 inch Ethernet cable - 4

 ### Power Supply
-__Option 1__
+**Option 1**
 - USB Power Source
   - USB Power Hub - 1
   - USB to Micro USB cable - 4
   - 4 port Ethernet Switch - 1

-__Option 2__
+**Option 2**
-- Power Over Ethernet (Option 2)
+- Power Over Ethernet
+  - POE HAT - 4
   - 4 port POE Ethernet Switch - 1

 ### Software

 #### Operating System
-It is sufficient to use the standard raspbian (32 bit) Linux distribution to run the JVM version of the container images.
+It is sufficient to use the standard Raspbian (32 bit) Linux distribution to run the JVM version of the container images.

-#### JDK
- We just need to install the standard JDK for ARM 32 (e.g. jdk-8u212-linux-arm32-vfp-hflt).

-#### GrallVM
-Quarkus support native compilation using GraalVM.
-However GraalVM distribution is not available for ARM processers yet.
+- Flash the OS to SD card
+Follow the [official instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to install Raspbian lite version.
+- enable ssh
+Mount the SD card and create a blank file sudo touch /Volumes/boot/ssh

 #### Networking
+Networking setup is the most difficult aspect of the cluster setup.
+Our requirement is to access each nodes in the cluster individually from the bastion and for each node to have internet access.

 Typically the local clusters are demonstrated using a dedicated router for the cluster which then connects to the ISP provided router.
 For simplicity sake, here we'll use the shared network set up on Ubuntu host, wired to the Ethernet switch of the cluster.

 Since we need to login to the individual nodes for administration, it is necessary to assign static IP address to each node.
 We have used the following IP address for the nodes.